vEnhance/1802/src/preface.typ

 - *It has full solutions to its exercises*.
 I really believe in writing things out.
 - *It tries to explain where formulas come from*.
-  For example, these notes spell out how matrix multiplication corresponds to function composition, something that isn't clearly stated in many places.
+  For example, these notes spell out how matrix multiplication corresponds to function composition (in @matrix-mult), something that isn't clearly stated in many places.
   I believe that seeing this context makes it easier to internalize the material.
 - *It marks more complicated explanations as "not for exam"*.
   That is, we draw a clear line between